hsh-elc/grappa-webservice/documents/concept/documentation.md

     public ResponseResource grade(SubmissionResource submissionResource) throws Exception {

         // Unmarshal the Proforma submission blob into an actual Java class using XML binding.
+        // The Java object can be any of the supported ProFormA versions (currently 2.1 only).
-        SubmissionType submissionPojo = ProformaConverter.convertToPojo(submissionResource);
+        AbstractSubmissionType submissionPojo = ProformaConverter.convertToPojo(submissionResource);

-        // Pass the submission on to the bakend grader system and await the result.
+        // Pass the submission on to the backend grader system and await the result.
         // The resulting response must be marshalled to a ResponseResource object. return useBackendGraderToGrade(submissionPojo);
     }

-    private ResponseResource useBackendGraderToGrade(SubmissionType submission) {
+    private ResponseResource useBackendGraderToGrade(AbstractSubmissionType submission) {
         /*...*/
     }
 }